 Alyssa Wheat, DVM, was born in Manchester New Hampshire and grew up in Hollis New Hampshire.
 She attended the University of Vermont for her undergraduate work and went on to the Cummings School of Veterinary Medicine at Tufts University where she graduated in 2015.

 Alyssa has always enjoyed working with animals and is dedicated to helping them live healthy and happy lives.
 Her areas of interest include surgery, ophthalmology, and cytology.
 When not caring for animals, Alyssa enjoys crafting, cooking, hiking, and kayaking.
-She is currently living in Carrboro and adjusting to life in the South with her husband Greg and her two cats Willow and Flynn.
+She is currently living in Carrboro and adjusting to life in the South with her husband Greg and her three cats Willow, Flynn, and Liv.

 If you would like to see a specific doctor, please ask for availability when scheduling.